-If your proxy card is signed and returned without specifying choices, the shares will be voted FOR the nominees for Director in Proposal 1, FOR the approval, on an advisory basis, of the compensation of the Company's NEOs in Proposal 2, FOR the approval of a proposed amendment to our Restated Articles of Incorporation to declassify the Company's Board of Directors in Proposal 3, ABSTAIN on the approval of the proposed amendments to our Restated Articles of Incorporation to reduce the supermajority voting requirements in Proposals 4A, 4B and 4C, FOR the approval of the 2025 Employee Stock Purchase Plan in Proposal 5, FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm in Proposal 6, and AGAINST the shareholder proposal in Proposal 7.
+If your proxy card is signed and returned without specifying choices, the shares will be voted FOR the nominees for Director in Proposal 1, FOR the approval, on an advisory basis, of the compensation of the Company's NEOs in Proposal 2, FOR the approval of a proposed amendment to our Restated Articles of Incorporation to declassify the Company's Board of Directors in Proposal 3, ABSTAIN on the approval of the proposed amendments to our Restated Articles of Incorporation to reduce the supermajority voting requirements in Proposals 4A, 4B and 4C, FOR the approval of the 2025 Employee Stock Purchase Plan in Proposal 5 and FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm in Proposal 6.
 Otherwise, signed proxy cards without specified choices will be voted in the discretion of the proxies.